Large deviations for a class of tempered subordinators and their inverse processes: Introduction

 \section{Introduction}

-Several non-standard models in the literature can be obtained by considering random time-changes of some standard processes; in fact, in this way, it is possible to construct more realistic models in different fields.
-Subordinators, i.e. nondecreasing L\'evy processes, are among the most common examples of random time-changes in the literature; see e.g. \cite{Bertoin} and \cite{Sato} as references on L\'evy processes.
-However several recent references study random time-changes with inverse of subordinators.
+Several non-standard stochastic processes in the literature are defined by $\{X(T(t)):t\geq 0\}$, where $\{T(t):t\geq 0\}$ is an independent random time-change of a standard stochastic process $\{X(t):t\geq 0\}$.
+An important class of random time-changes is given by subordinators, i.e. nondecreasing L\'evy processes (see e.g. \cite{Bertoin} and \cite{Sato} as references on these processes); however, in several recent references the process $\{T(t):t\geq 0\}$ is the inverse of a subordinator.

-An attractive example of this kind of processes is the positive stable subordinator; in such a case the distribution of its random variable at time $t=1$ (it is well-known that, in general, this distribution governs the random evolution of a L\'evy process) is the positive stable distribution.
-On the other hand the positive stable subordinator may not provide a realistic model because it does not have finite moments.
-This explains the increasing popularity of its tempered versions; they are similar to the positive stable subordinators but they have lighter tails, and they possess all finite moments.
-There are several references in the literature on tempered stable processes, tempered stable subordinators and, in some cases, on inverse of stable subordinators; here we recall \cite{Rosinski}, \cite{GajdaWylomanska}, \cite{Wylomanska2012}, \cite{Wylomanska2013}, \cite{KuchlerTappe}, \cite{KumarVellaisamy} and, among the more recent papers, we recall \cite{GajdaKumarWylomanska}, \cite{KumarUpadhyeWylomanskaGajda}, \cite{KumarGajdaWylomanskaPoloczanski} and \cite{GuptaKumarLeonenko}.
+The family of (positive) stable subordinators is widely studied.
+An important feature of these processes is that their finite dimensional distributions do not have finite moments.
+In some situations this could be a problem and this explains the increasing popularity of the tempered version of stable subordinators.
+In fact these tempered processes have finite dimensional distributions with finite moments, and they keep some other properties of the stable subordinators themselves (for instance in both cases the finite dimensional distributions are self-decomposable, and therefore infinite divisible).
+Here we recall \cite{Rosinski}, \cite{GajdaWylomanska}, \cite{Wylomanska2012}, \cite{Wylomanska2013}, \cite{KuchlerTappe}, \cite{KumarVellaisamy} as references on tempered stable processes, tempered stable subordinators and, in some cases, on inverse of stable subordinators; other more recent references are \cite{GajdaKumarWylomanska}, \cite{KumarUpadhyeWylomanskaGajda}, \cite{KumarGajdaWylomanskaPoloczanski}, \cite{GuptaKumarLeonenko} and \cite{KumarLeonenkoPichler}.
+We also recall \cite{Grabchak} as a brief survey on tempered stable distributions and their associated L\'evy processes.

-The interest of the processes studied in this paper is motivated by their connections with important research fields as, for instance, the theory of differential fractional equations (see e.g. \cite{KilbasSrivastavaTrujillo}; see also \cite{Beghin} for the tempered case) and the theory of processes with long-fange dependence (see e.g. \cite{Samorodnitsky}).
+The interest of the processes studied in this paper is motivated by their connections with important research fields as, for instance, the theory of fractional differential equations (see e.g. \cite{KilbasSrivastavaTrujillo}; see also \cite{Beghin} for the tempered case) and the theory of processes with long-range dependence (see e.g. \cite{Samorodnitsky}).